fjdu/myRadex/README.md

 ---

+For the calculation of the critical density:

+By default equation (9) of [Shirley2015](https://iopscience.iop.org/article/10.1086/680342) is used.

+A simpler definition that is only valid for two-level system is also used (labeled as "n_crit_old" in the output).
+This is described in the text below equation (5) of [Shirley2015](https://iopscience.iop.org/article/10.1086/680342).

+---

 This code solves essentially the same problem as [```RADEX```](http://home.strw.leidenuniv.nl/~moldata/radex.html) written by Van der Tak, except that we take a different approach to solve the statistical